interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/project-proposal.md

 # What to Submit
 Submit to Gradescope:
-* `proposal.pdf` which contains your project proposal.
+* `proposal.md` which contains your project proposal.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
-Latex is preferred but not required.

 Prepare the following for class:
 * A two minute "lightning" presentation pitching your idea to the class.
 You should add **a single slide** to this [Google Slides presentation](https://docs.google.com/presentation/d/15xL5RyF6se2B9KeC-hI4Ct_P6tBBiYAZyuX7FrJzEIo/edit?usp=sharing). _Please prepare at most a single slide.
 You will have time for a longer presentation at the end of the semester._